 Republic of Artsakh (previously known as Nagorno-Karabakh) is one of those republics not recognised by many.
-It lies inside Azerbaijan but is "occupied" by Armenians - the Armenians have always lived in Artsakh, but the region was given to Azerbaijan during the Soviet times.
+It lies within Azerbaijan, but is disputed between Armenia and Azerbaijan.
+Mostly populated by ethnic Armenians, it was however established as part of Azerbaijan during Soviet Times.
 When USSR dissolved, the conflict reemerged with fierce fighting going on in 1991-1994 which left many towns shattered or totally demolished.
 Today it is possible to visit Republic of Artsakh, but only from Armenia - you will not be able to enter Azerbaijan later on if your passport shows proof of any trip to Artsakh.
 There are a handful of interesting historical sites, but the main reason for any Artsakh trip should be to witness first handed this troubled slice of land.

-Disclaimer: We are not political here on Globe Spots, so the reason why there is a Artsakh guide under Armenia is because you can only enter the region through Armenia.
+Disclaimer: We are not political here on Globe Spots, so the reason why Artsakh is mentioned under Armenia is because you can only enter through Armenia.